Life has a way of inviting us to adapt.

-Before coming up, however, before any senses of renaissance, renewal or restoration, I descended down, into a “long, dark night.”
-At the nadir of this downturn, I began to sense—and then believe—that the darkness was not indicative of an ending, but rather a period of preparation to enter into a formerly unimaginable future.
+Before coming up, however…before any senses of renaissance, renewal or restoration… I first descended down, into a “long, dark night of the soul.”
+At the nadir of this downturn, I began to sense—and then to believe—that the darkness was not indicative of an ending.
+Rather, it was indicative of a period of preparation to enter into a formerly unimaginable future.
 Happily, as I emerged from the darkness, I was gifted the time and space to listen to my body, mind and heart in a holistic manner that had hitherto avoided me.
 Through it all, I re(dis)covered vital aspects of my being, including my sense of worth, identity and engagement, which had got rather lost, as I raced through the first half of life.

 On a practical level, three particular changes were central.

 - Through involvement with Ramblers, I discovered the benefits of walking and the joy of mountain ascents, in particular.